-What better way to celebrate your baby’s first birthday than with a fun cake smash photo session!
+What better way to celebrate your baby’s first birthday than by taking some fun cake smash photos!

-But what if the expense of baby’s first birthday present, a party, cake, and all.the.things… has exhausted the budget and there’s nothing left for a professional photo shoot?
+But what if the expense of the baby’s 1st birthday present including the party, the cake, and the decorations, has exhausted your budget and there’s nothing left for a professional cake smash photoshoot?

-With our 10 easy professional tips, complemented with stunning photos taken by Justine Eacott, Advanced Photography Course graduate… we will show you exactly how to take your own beautifully lit, beautifully styled, gorgeous cake smash photos!
+With our 10 easy professional tips, complemented with stunning photos taken by Justine Eacott, Advanced Photography Course graduate… we will show you exactly how to DIY beautifully lit, beautifully styled, gorgeous cake smash photos!

-Between props, the cake and baby, there’s a lot going on in cake smash photos.
-You can avoid adding visual chaos in the form of jarring colour combos by choosing analogous colours.
+Between props, the cake and the baby, there’s a lot going on when taking photos for a cake smash photoshoot.
+You can avoid adding visual chaos in the form of jarring colour combos by using a color scheme and choosing analogous colours.
 Analogous colours are next to each other on the colour wheel and when used together, create a harmonious overall look.

 Justine has used pink and apricot through to yellow and green, against a soft apricot backdrop.
 Note that her use of the green is minimal and works only to lift the other colours.

 I get it.
-Your baby has a lot of special items you want to include in your photos.
+Your baby has a lot of special items you would like to include in your cake smash pictures.

-It can be tempting to keep adding elements to the shot, but when it comes to props, always be guided by less is more.
-In the same way that clutter can cause distractions, so too can too many props.
+When looking for how to do cake smash photography it can be tempting to keep adding elements to the shot, but when it comes to props, always follow the less is more rule.
+In the same way that clutter can cause distractions, so can too many props.

-That being said, if you are really having a hard time with bub, I recommend a few small natural wooden toys like cars.
+That being said, if you are really having a hard time with bub, I recommend a few small natural wooden toys like cars or horses.

-The best option for a cake smash photos is no clothes other than a nappy.
-Why?
-Less clean up!
+The best option for taking great cake smash photos is no clothes other than a nappy.

 But also, it’s as simple as you can get.
-There is nothing more distracting in these type of photos than an outfit with multiple colours, fabrics, logos, and pictures.
+There is nothing more distracting in these types of photos than an outfit with multiple colours, fabrics, logos, and pictures.

-In this session Justine used a simple white bodysuit that blends.
+As an example, for this cake smash photoshoot session Justine used a simple white bodysuit that blends.
 The motif on the bodysuit is subtle, relevant, and sticks to the colour theme.
 As a bonus, the “one” on her bodysuit tells part of the story.

 When we approach photography in the same way, we use our images to tell the story.
-The best way to do that is take a variety of wide shots which set the scene, and detail shots which add that extra layer of information.
+The best way to do that is by taking a variety of wide shots which set the scene, and some detailed shots to add that extra layer of information.

 …get in close and focus on other elements including (and especially) the cake…